 Colin Purdie studied Medicine at the University of Edinburgh between 1980 and 1986.
 He studied for an intercalated degree and graduated with a first class honours in Pharmacology (BSc) and a primary medical degree (MBChB).
-Following his house jobs in clinical medicine and surgery he worked for 2 years in internal medicine before being awarded the prestigious Leckie-Mactier Fellowship by the University of Edinburgh.
+Following his re-registration posts in clinical medicine and surgery he worked for 2 years in internal medicine before being awarded the prestigious Leckie-Mactier Fellowship by the University of Edinburgh.
 He embarked on a highly successful 3 year PhD which was awarded in 1994 and resulted in several publications including one in the journal Nature (Clarke, A.R et al. (1993) Nature 362: 849-851).

 He went on to train in cellular pathology in Glasgow and Edinburgh between 1992 and 1997 including periods as a Clinical Lecturer in both the Universities of Edinburgh and Glasgow.
 He obtained the MRCPath by examination and was appointed as a Consultant Histopathologist in NHS Tayside in 1997.
 He was also appointed as an Honorary Senior Lecturer in the University of Dundee in 1997 and promoted to Honorary Reader in 2011.
 Since 2000 he has been a full-time specialist breast pathologist and Lead Clinician for Breast Pathology in Tayside.

 His research interests are the molecular genetics of breast cancer and the relationship between the pathological features in the breast seen at a cellular level and those derived from radiological imaging (ultrasound, shear wave elastography, X-ray and magnetic resonance imaging).
 He is involved in collaborative research with numerous national and international groups in these fields.

 International Cancer Genome Consortium (ICGC)